Starbucks is probably the most famous coffee brand in the world. Their coffee is renowned for its aroma, smooth texture, and rich flavors.

 Another important climatic factor is the rain.
 The USA doesn’t have many places with predictable rainfall.

-The coffee plant needs to have an even distribution of rainfall throughout the year, usually 1 to 1.5 meters annually.
+The coffee plant requires an even distribution of rainfall throughout the year, typically 1 to 1.5 meters annually.

 Labor

-The cost of labor is another reason why importing coffee is a better option for Starbucks.
+The labor cost is another reason why sourcing coffee from outside the USA is a better option for Starbucks.

 Labor is costly in the USA compared to the leading coffee-importing countries.
 Moreover, there isn’t enough in-field labor to support huge coffee plants.